craigfurman/networkmanager-vpn-web-ui/README.md

 To run in dev mode: `make run`.

-To create a distributable archive, `make dist`.
+To create a distributable archive, `make disttar`.
 Untar the resulting tarball somewhere (e.g. `/opt`), and execute the binary.

 ### systemd service